What is CPP?

 The presence of breasts or breast buds may be an early sign of CPP.
 Typically, breast development begins between the ages of 8 and 13.
 In children with CPP, this may occur much earlier.
 You may notice a lump below the nipple that can be uncomfortable for your daughter.
 Breast buds may be present on one or both breasts.

-A normal change during puberty is the emergence of pubic hair.
+A normal change during puberty is the growth of pubic hair.
 However, children with CPP may begin to show these symptoms before you expect puberty to begin.
-You may notice it is light and straight at first, and over time, it may become dark, course and curly.
+You may notice it is light and straight at first, and over time, it may become dark, coarse and curly.

 Puberty causes the release of hormones that may increase your child’s sweating.
 This increase in sweat can cause a new, stronger body odor than what you may be familiar with.
 If this is happening at a younger age before you expect puberty to begin, it may be a sign of CPP.